 This is a coach tour and your tour guide is Steve Smith.

-TO SECURE YOUR PLACE TO ALLIED BOMBING CAMPAIGN OF EUROPE PLEASE PAY A 10% DEPOSIT ON THE BUTTONS BELOW.
+TO SECURE YOUR PLACE TO ALLIED BOMBING CAMPAIGN OF EUROPE PLEASE GET IN TOUCH OR PAY A 10% DEPOSIT ON THE BUTTONS BELOW.

 Steve qualified as a Guild of Battlefield Guide in 2004, having left the RAF in 2003, where he served for 18 years as an RAF Police NCO at various bases in the UK and abroad.